Bombings, bombardments kill across Syria

 And having ruled out intervening militarily, as NATO did decisively in Libya nearly a year ago, the foreign powers arrayed against Assad have few good cards to play.

-Assad can count on the powerful military and a certain degree of popular support to survive, and the leadership of the revolt is fragmented.
+Many analysts believe that although the uprising has evolved from peaceful street demonstrations into an armed insurgency, Assad can count on the powerful military and a certain degree of popular support to survive, for many months or more, before he risks joining the list of deposed Arab leaders like Libya's Muammar Gaddafi and Egypt's Hosni Mubarak.

+The fragmented leadership of the revolt also poses problems for those who would support it.

 SEVERED LIMBS